 ---|---|

-Take a diagnostic test Create ACT study plan Start ACT prep |
+Fall of junior year (September-November) | 1.
+Take a diagnostic test 2.
+Create an ACT study plan 3.
+Start ACT prep |

 End of fall through winter | 6-month prep time |

-Spring (March - May) | Take the ACT for the first time |
+Spring of junior year (March-May) | Take the ACT for the first time |

 End of spring through summer | ACT prep for retake |

-Fall of Senior year | Retake the ACT |
+Fall of senior year | Retake the ACT |

 The core components of an effective study plan are an early start and a realistic outlook.
-The following ACT information is important for parents to help prepare their child for the test:

 Understand the ACT